noornymph/APITask/README.md

 # APITask
-A simple practice task to create the end point APIs of an application that has one to many relationship between a company and employees.Also it creates two celery tasks out of which one is real time and the other is scheduled.
+A simple practice task to create the end point APIs of an application that has one to many relationship between a company and employees.Also it creates two celery tasks out of which one is runtime and the other is scheduled.

 # API endpoint to access the list of companies